JSheldon3488/DeepRL_Continuous_Control/report.md

 **Reward:** of +0.1 is provided for each step that the agent's hand (blue orb) is in the goal location.
 The goal of your agent is to maintain its position at the rotating target location for as many time steps as possible.

-**Observation Space:** consists of 33 continuous variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+**Observation Space:** consists of 33 continuous variables corresponding to position, rotation, velocity, and angular velocities of the arm and goal orb.

 **Action Space:** is a vector with four continuous numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 **Goal:** The task is episodic.
-In order to solve the environment your agent (or agents) must get an average score of +30 over 100 consecutive episodes.
+In order to solve the environment the agents must get an average score of +30 over 100 consecutive episodes.
+Every Episode each agent will produce a score and those 20 scores will be averaged to get a single episode score.

 ### Training the Agent: DDPG (Deep Deterministic Policy Gradients)